-Driving Impressions Though large in size, the 2009 Lexus LX 570 is stable at freeway speeds and on curvy roads as well as comfortable off-road.
-Three different ride settings are available: The...driver can choose "Comfort," "Sport" or the default ride setting, which is somewhat between the other two.
-We found the Sport setting to be stiff, but it made the LX 570 agile enough for slower, curvy roads, and even the default setting was on the firmer side.
-The Comfort setting was perfect for everyday driving while still providing a stable ride.
-In the off-road environment, the Crawl Control feature made going up and down steep grades without having to touch the throttle or brakes as easy as setting cruise control.
-Our only complaints with this feature were that it was loud and sounded somewhat like a machine gun.
+Driving Impressions Though large in size, the 2011 Lexus LX 570 is stable at freeway speeds and on curvy roads.
+It's equally as comfortable off-road as well.
+The driver can choose "Comfort,"..."Sport" or a default ride setting that offers the best of both worlds.
+We found the Sport setting to be stiff enough to handle spirited driving, though the default setting resides on the firmer side of the spectrum as well.
+The Comfort setting is perfect for everyday driving while still providing a stable ride.
+In the off-road environment, the Crawl Control feature made tackling steep grades as simple as setting the cruise control.
+There isn't even a need to touch the throttle or the brake.

 Mark Levinson Reference Surround Sound System

-The 2009 Lexus LX 570 comes standard with a 5.7-liter V8 engine, a six-speed sequential-shift automatic transmission, 20-inch alloy wheels, Adaptive Front Lighting System, a power-folding third-row seat, navigation system with back-up camera, four-zone climate control, Active Height Control for easy ingress and egress, an Adaptive Variable Suspension that adjusts the shock absorbers for optimal handling, full-time four-wheel drive and Crawl Control.
+Befitting a vehicle of this price point, the 2011 LX 570 arrives with a veritable laundry list of standard equipment.
+Buyers can expect to find 20-inch alloy wheels, an adaptive front lighting system, a power-folding third-row seat, navigation system with back-up camera, four-zone climate control, active height control for easy ingress and egress, an adaptive variable suspension that adjusts the shock absorbers for optimal handling, full-time four-wheel drive for slippery situations and Crawl Control.

-Options for the 2009 Lexus LX 570 include climate controlled front seats with a heated second row, 19-speaker Mark Levinson Reference Sound System, the Luxury Package, Pre-Collision System with Dynamic Radar Cruise Control, a rear-seat entertainment system that includes a nine-inch screen and headphones and Intuitive Park Assist.
+Don't expect too many changes to show up on the option sheet for 2011.
+Lexus continues to offer climate-controlled front seats with a heated second row, a 19-speaker Mark Levinson Reference Sound System, Pre-Collision System with Dynamic Radar Cruise Control, a rear-seat entertainment system that includes a nine-inch screen and headphones and Intuitive Parking Assist.
 This parking system incorporates a wide-view front and side monitor that draws from cameras in the front grille and under the passenger-side mirror to help the driver see unseen objects or obstacles, a benefit when parking or maneuvering in tight spaces.

 383 horsepower @ 5600 rpm